-When visiting Nola for Mardi Gras, it’s important to make your lodging reservations early – places book up fast so we recommend reserving as early as the summer before if you hope to get a balcony or location near the French Quarter.
-If a hotel is not your speed, there are numerous vacation rentals throughout the districts to accommodate you, your significant other, and anyone else along for the Carnival.
+When visiting the Big Easy for Mardi Gras, it’s important to make your lodging reservations early as places tend to book up fast.
+We recommend reserving as early as the summer if you hope to get a balcony or location near the French Quarter, or some walkable destination near the parade route.
+If a hotel is not your speed, there are numerous vacation rentals throughout the districts to accommodate you, your significant other, and anyone else along for the Carnival in this jazz-centric destination.

 The Cornstalk Hotel

-Located in the heart of the French Quarter, the Cornstalk Hotel is right in the center of it all.
+Located in the heart of the historic French Quarter, the Cornstalk Hotel is right in the center of it all.
 The Victorian hotel has 14 private rooms all decorated with luxurious antiquities and historic charm.
 Because of its small size, the hotel offers privacy and quiet for when you tire of all of the Mardi Gras excitement.
+With free Wi-Fi and affordable convenient parking, your stay will be stress-free and action-packed.
+As we mentioned earlier, the closer location go quickly, so book early!

 International House Hotel